What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 • Physical disabilities

-• Immune function disorders (such as HIV or leukemia)
+• Immune function impairments (such as HIV or leukemia)

-For example, cataract lens extraction surgery for visual impairments and tympanoplasty for hearing impairments are covered treatments.
+For example, cataract lens extraction surgery for visual impairments or tympanoplasty for hearing impairments are eligible treatments.

-Treatments for internal organ disorders related to the heart or small intestine are also eligible for rehabilitation medical care.
+Treatments for internal organ impairments, such as those affecting the heart or small intestine, are also covered by rehabilitative care.

-The disabilities introduced here are merely examples, and eligibility for rehabilitation medical care may vary depending on the disability status and treatment plan.
+The disabilities introduced here are merely examples, and eligibility for rehabilitative care can vary based on the disability condition and treatment plan.

-Even if a condition or treatment example applies, it does not necessarily mean it will qualify for rehabilitation medical care, so please be cautious.
+Even if a condition or treatment example is applicable, it does not necessarily mean it will be eligible for rehabilitative care, so be cautious.

-Developmental medical care is for individuals under 18 years of age with physical disabilities, as stipulated in Article 4, Paragraph 2 of the Child Welfare Act, for whom surgery or other treatments are expected to reliably remove or alleviate the disability.
+Developmental care targets children under 18 with physical disabilities, based on Article 4, Paragraph 2 of the Child Welfare Act, who are expected to benefit significantly from surgeries or treatments to remove or reduce their disabilities.

-The eligible conditions and disabilities are the same as for rehabilitation medical care, but a physical disability certificate is not a requirement for developmental medical care.
+The eligible conditions and disabilities are the same as those for rehabilitative care, but developmental care does not require a physical disability certificate.

-Developmental medical care primarily aims to prevent future disabilities from remaining by addressing congenital disabilities or conditions that, if left untreated, could result in long-term disabilities.
+Developmental care primarily aims to prevent future disabilities by addressing congenital disabilities or conditions that could lead to lasting impairments if left untreated.

-For more detailed information on allowances and financial support available to children with disabilities under 18, please refer to
+For more detailed information on other allowances and financial support available to children with disabilities besides developmental care, please refer to

 .